oneapi-src/oneDNN/doc/primitives/resampling.md

    same.
 Resampling primitive supports `dst` and `diff_src` memory tag
    #dnnl::memory::format_tag::any and can define destination format based on
    source format.
-2. Resampling descriptor can be created by specifying the source and destination memory descriptors, only the source descriptor and floating point factors, or the source and destination memory descriptors and factors.
+2. Resampling primitive descriptor can be created by specifying the source and destination memory descriptors, only the source descriptor and floating point factors, or the source and destination memory descriptors and factors.
    In case when user does not provide the destination descriptor, the